What is ayahuasca? Is it safe? What other plants are used? Who are the Shipibo? How does the healing work?

 Are there volunteer or other work-exchange opportunities available?

-There are no volunteer positions available at this time.
 Please visit this section to learn more.

 How does arrival work?
 Where do I fly to?
 Do I get picked up?